 The lake is about 3,900 feet (1.2 km) across and 450 feet (137 meters) deep.
-The actual crater rim is about 1.8 km (1.1 miles) in diameter.
+The crater rim is about 1.8 km (1.1 miles) in diameter.
 Lonar Lake is the world’s only saltwater lake sitting in basaltic rock.
-The crater is thought to be about 550,000 to 600,000 years old, putting it in the Pleistocene Epoch.
+The crater is thought to be about 550,000 to 600,000 years old, putting its formation in the Pleistocene Epoch.

-When this meteor struck the Indian Peninsula, the area would have been inhabited by Homo Erectus, although modern Homo Sapiens didn’t arrive in the area until much later (about 50,000 to 75,000 years ago).
+When this asteroid struck the Indian Peninsula, the area would have been inhabited by Homo erectus, although modern Homo sapiens didn’t arrive in the area until much later (about 50,000 to 75,000 years ago).

 The town of Lonar, where the impact crater and lake are located, is not as heavily populated as some other parts of India.
 The town has about 20,000 residents, and the people primarily speak the Marathi language.
 The climate is tropical.

 Kaali Crater on Estonia's Saaremaa Island is the largest of several craters formed in the same impact event a few thousands years ago.
-It is possible that humans were killed by the event.
+It is possible that humans were killed by this event.

 Best of Europe: Estonia's Kaali Crater

-The age of this crater, which is the largest of nine craters left by a meteor that broke up and crashed into the Earth, is thought to be between 4,000 and 7,600 years old.
+The age of this crater, which is the largest of nine craters left by an asteroid that broke up and crashed into the Earth, is thought to be between 4,000 and 7,600 years old.

 It is possible that the craters formed when some humans were present in the area, and it could be the only meteor we know of that has killed human beings.
 Ancient Finnish mythology from this time period contains a story that possibly describes this explosion, including describing where it happens as being in Estonia.

 The Kaali Crater is presently about 365 feet (110 meters) across.
-The other eight craters in the area range from 40 feet (12 meters) and 135 feet (40 meters) across.
+The other eight craters in the area range from 40 feet (12 meters) to 135 feet (40 meters) across.

-They are located on a large island called Saaremaa, which is in the Baltic Sea and part of the country of Estonia.
+They are located on a large island called Saaremaa, which is in the Baltic Sea and part of Estonia.